Coarse-grained spin density-functional theory: infinite-volume limit via the hyperfinite: Lower semicontinuity and nearstandard mixed states

 \section{Lower semicontinuity and nearstandard mixed states}

-This Section establishes lower semicontinuity of the energy forms introduced in Sec. \ref{basic-DFT}, both for pure states and mixed states.
+This Section establishes lower semicontinuity of the energy forms introduced in \S \ref{basic-DFT}, both for pure states and mixed states.
 Some of the consequences, particularly Corollaries \ref{minimizer-existence} and \ref{F-lsc}, will be important later.
-The results are somewhat technical, but are a nice illustration of nonstandard methods.
+The results of Lemmas \ref{E1-lsc-on-H} and \ref{E1-lsc-on-S} are well-known (see, e.g. \cite{Simon77}), but the nonstandard viewpoint taken here is novel.

 We begin with a nonstandard approach to lower semicontinuity of $\E$ on $\Hilb$, which is a case of the equivalence of closedness and lower semicontinuity of positive quadratic forms\cite{Simon77}.
 Returning to the quadratic forms (\ref{KE-Q},\ref{Coulomb-Q},\ref{E-Q}), regard them as initially defined on the space of (antisymmetric) ${\mathbb C}^{2N}$-valued infinitely differentiable functions of rapid decrease at infinity (the components correspond to spin indices).
 That is, $(1+|\underline{z}|^2)^m \partial^\alpha f/\partial z^\alpha$ is bounded for all $m$ and multi-indices $\alpha$.
 Denote this ``seed space'' by $S$; other choices work, but this one has especially nice properties with respect to Fourier transformation.